A pious, clean, and calming blue – Sherwin Williams Upward is all set to take your homes into a different note.

 SW Upward Vs SW Icy

-For even accurate results, I would recommend placing a white sheet of paper against the color strips to understand the true hue and their undertones.
+I always suggest placing a white sheet of paper against the color strips to better see the true hue and undertones.

 SW Upward Vs SW Mild Blue